BluesClue27/SC4053-Blockchain-Technology/README.md

 **Multi-Arbitrator Voting (3-21 arbitrators):**
 - Prevents single point of failure
-- Implements Byzantine fault tolerance through simple majority (>50%)
+- Multi-arbitrator voing with simple majority (>50%) prevents single point of failure and provides resilience against minority collusion
 - Economic incentives: only correct voters earn fees
 - Draw handling when votes tie (fair refunds for all)